Rayan-Alamri/assignment-4/docs/ai-usage-report.md

 ## 5) Responsibilities & Collaboration

-### Student (Rayan)
+### My Work (Rayan)
-- Conceived the RPG portfolio concept
+- Conceived the RPG portfolio concept and overall vision
-- Designed the village map layout and NPC placement
+- Designed the game flow, quest structure, and user experience
-- Implemented core game loop and Canvas rendering
-- Created pixel-art styled CSS theme
+- Created the complete CSS theme (both portfolio and game UI)
+- Wrote all HTML structure and semantic markup
 - Wrote all portfolio content (About, Projects, Skills)
-- Tested gameplay flow and quest progression
+- Wrote all NPC dialog text and quest narratives
+- Performed all testing, debugging, and balancing
-- Made final decisions on game balance and UX
+- Made all creative and design decisions
+- Reviewed and integrated all code into the project

-### AI Assistants
+### AI Tools Role (Significant for Game Development)
-- **ChatGPT**: Portfolio interactivity, validation, API integration (Phase 1)
-- **Claude Code**: Game engine architecture, quest systems, debugging, documentation (Phase 2)
+- Helped implement the game engine (Canvas rendering, game loop)
+- Assisted with quest system logic and unlock conditions
+- Helped build the combat system and collision detection
+- Assisted with NPC conditional dialog state management
+- Helped with Craftsman quest blueprint mechanics
+- Provided debugging assistance throughout development

 ---